constellation-app/constellation/CoreDataAccessView/release/modules/ext/docs/CoreDataAccessView/src/au/gov/asd/tac/constellation/views/dataaccess/data-access-options.md

 <img src="../ext/docs/CoreDataAccessView/src/au/gov/asd/tac/constellation/views/dataaccess/resources/ConnectionLogging.png" alt="Connection Logging"/>

-Connection Logging is enabled for 150 minutes , the time remaining is displayed on the "Connection Logging" button, as shown below.
+When "Connection Logging" is selected, logging is enabled for 150 minutes with the time remaining displayed on the "Connection Logging" button, as shown below.
 Connection Logging can be re-enabled by simply clicking the "Connection Logging" button.